 Amazon for Kindle.

 Barnes & Noble for Nook.

-Also on Apple iBooks and iTunes, direct on iPad and iPhone.
+On Apple iBooks and iTunes, direct on iPad and iPhone.

-And at the UK Amazon Kindle store, as well as its stores for Germany and France.
+At the UK Amazon Kindle store, as well as its stores for Germany and France.

 The editors of The Yale Law Journal are a group of Yale Law School students, who also contribute Notes and Comments to the Journal’s content.
 The principal articles are written by leading legal scholars.